 Railway Rivals is a game by David Watts.
-These rules are best used in conjunction with the official FTF rules V6.
+These are the Variable Pig house rules and best used in conjunction with the official FTF rules V6.

 1. Each player is a railway company.
 They build a network of lines trying to link the most towns by the best routes.
 Hills and rivers get in the way; and soon the other players do too.
 In the second half of the game, players race trains from town to town.
 Their earnings can be used to build more track, to earn more revenue.
 The winner is the player with most money in the bank at the end.

 2. Except where noted, these rules are based on the 6th edition of the normal Railway Rivals rules.

 4. Players may correspond, make and break agreements etc.

 5. There are 12 rounds, 6 building and 6 operating.

 1. There are normally 6 building rounds.
 The GM sets 3 die rolls, so all players have the same building allowance.
 The rolls will be decided using the best 3 of 4D6 (rolls including two or more l's are excluded).
 Moves by all players are simultaneous; but if you enter a hex even one hex behind an opponent, payment will be required.